mrismanaziz/Reforestation/README.md

-## Don't trust atoms.
-They make up everything.
+## A cannibal is someone who is fed up with people.